StreamElements/docs/docs/chatbot/variables/count.md

 ---
 id: count
 sidebar_label: "$(count)"
-description: "Learn how to use the $(count) variable in StreamElements Chatbot to display and manipulate command counters for your stream."
+description: "Learn how to use the $(count) variable in StreamElements Chatbot to create and manage custom counters for your stream."
+tags:
+- variables
+- counters
 keywords:
 - count
 - counter